-Robot process automation and associated technologies like chatbots have seen significant growth over the past years and are likely to continue growing.
-To be successful when implementing an omnichannel strategy, companies need to be clever about how they handle user data and enhance the customer journeys that matter.
+Robot process automation and associated technologies like chatbots have grown significantly over the past years and are likely to continue growing.
+To be successful when implementing an omnichannel strategy, companies need to be clever about handling user data and enhancing the customer journeys that matter.

 However, the growth of omnichannel marketing means that brands must plan for and manage customer expectations.
-It also means that successful companies need to learn to anticipate the consumer’s needs and augment offerings accordingly.
+It also means successful companies must learn to anticipate the consumer’s needs and augment offerings accordingly.

 If you want to learn more about how we help our customers create and deliver omnichannel content, read our case study Innovating Omnichannel Customer Experience for SCENE Rewards Program.